 Earl Gray 100 resembles Lady Grey 400 but with much finer grain which makes it ideal for shooting on bright sunny days.
 When you look at Earl Grey 100 & Potsdam 100 side by side, they’re almost identical – the only noticeable difference is Potsdam 100 has slightly finer grain and does better in tonal transitions from bright highlights to dark shadows.

-If you are looking for fine detail you might want to choose Potsdam Kino 100 which has sharper grain but for overall versatility, we feel Earl Grey might be the best.
+If you are looking for fine detail, you might want to choose Potsdam Kino 100, which has sharper grain, but we feel Earl Grey is the most versatile.
 Overall, it’s hard to go wrong with either of them.

 Babylon 13 iso vs. Fantome 8 iso

 While they are not as common, you can also get sub-100 ISO B&W film stock.
 We are not talking about 80 ISO or even 50 ISO – we are going lower than that.
 And what’s more, Lomography has two of the best with the Babylon 13 ISO & Fantome 8 ISO.
 These are both from Lomography’s Kino range with cine film qualities.
 But it’s important to know that you need to take some precautions with these films.
 Unless you have ideal lighting conditions, you need to use a fast aperture lens and possibly even a tripod to optimize the outcomes.
 All of these were shot with either a 40mm f/1.4 or 135mm f/1.8 which allowed for handheld shooting.